julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Coaching & Accountability/Note.md

 - Leadership examples were included only when the student had meaningful decisions, coordination responsibility, a visible deliverable, or later follow-up.
 - Help-seeking required more than telling the student to ask for help.
 A repeatable trigger, request, person, or escalation process had to be visible.
 - Repair applied after a miss or breach; co-created accountability applied before the commitment.
+- BL-123 sits upstream of BL-094 in this node: BL-094 restructures when support is delivered (scheduled, time-boxed); BL-123 trains the in-the-moment rescue reflex that defeats any structure.
+The question-first principle already exists in BL-006, BL-024, BL-031, and BL-055 — the increment here is the practice-rep design that makes it trainable.
+It complements BL-034: the student's help-seeking routine covers the moments the guide now declines to rescue.

 # Node 2.4 — Action Planning

 ## In

-- Break the goal into the next sequenced step
+- **BL-037:** Break the goal into the next sequenced step.
-- Define the execution conditions and evidence of completion
+- **BL-038:** Define the execution conditions and evidence of completion.

 ## Out